prog4biol/pfb2023/unix.md

 #### Essential Unix Commands

-With the exception of a few commands that are built directly into the shell, all Unix commands are standalone executable programs.
+With the exception of a few commands that are built directly into the shell (e.g. `history`, `for`, `if`), all Unix commands are actually executable programs.
 When you type the name of a command, the shell will search through all the directories listed in the PATH environment variable for an executable of the same name.
 If found, the shell will execute the command.
 Otherwise, it will give a "command not found" error.

-Most commands live in `/bin`, `/usr/bin`, or `/usr/local/bin`.
+Most commands live in `/bin`, `/sbin`, `/usr/bin`, `/usr/sbin/` or `/usr/local/bin`.

 #### Getting Information About Commands